txemasv/ghibli-films/README.md

 # ghibli-films

 ## Description
-Android App that shows a list with all films of Studio Ghibli.
+Android App that shows interactive lists with info about films, characters and locations of Studio Ghibli's world.
-Touching one item on the list allows to see the film details.

 ## Key Features
 - MVP Architecture.